The Apprenticeship Levy Explained - Frequently Asked Questions

 You will not be able to spend an unlimited amount of money on a single apprentice.
-Funding limits will be set which limit the amount of levy funds an employer can spend on training for an individual apprentice.
-The maximum will vary according to the level and type of apprenticeship.
-For example, more expensive training with significant technical inputs and off the job elements will have a higher maximum funding level.
+Funding limits are set which limit the amount of levy funds an employer can spend on training for an individual apprentice.
+The maximum varies according to the level and type of apprenticeship.
+For example, more expensive training with significant technical inputs and off the job elements has a higher maximum funding level.

-What if I don’t or can’t spend all of my levy?
+What if I don’t or can’t spend all of my apprenticeship levy?

 Levy payments into your account will be held in your account for a maximum of 24months.
 If you don’t spend the levy on training during this time it will be automatically returned to the central government budget.

 What additional payments and incentives are there?

 There are some additional costs associated with supporting younger apprentices (16-18), young care leavers and young adults with additional learning needs.
 There will therefore be an additional payment of £1,000 to all employers and a further £1,000 payment to training providers for any apprentice who falls into one of these categories when they start their apprenticeship.
 The £1000 incentive will be paid in 2 instalments at 3 months and 12 months.